Park Yu-jin

 Park Yu-jin (born 25 June 1993) is a South Korean judoka.
-In 2018, she won the silver medal in the women's 78 kg event at the 2018 Asian Games held in Jakarta, Indonesia.
+She won the silver medal in the women's 78 kg event at the 2018 Asian Games held in Jakarta, Indonesia.

-In 2017, she won one of the bronze medals in the mixed team event at the 2017 World Judo Championships held in Budapest, Hungary.
+At the 2017 World Judo Championships held in Budapest, Hungary, Park won a bronze medals in the mixed team event.
 She also competed in the women's 78 kg event where she was eliminated in her first match.